flber/Pillar/README.md

 # Pillar
-A simple site generator with template support, written in plain Rust with no external dependencies.
+A simple site generator with template support, written in plain (and now slightly more idiomatic) Rust.

 ## Now with unicode support!